ckan/ckan/doc/theming/htmx.rst

 ``htmx`` is a library that allows you to use HTML attributes to make AJAX requests and update the DOM.
-It is a great alternative to Javascript frameworks like React or Vue, as it allows you to build dynamic user interfaces without writing any Javascript code.
+It is a great alternative to Javascript frameworks like React or Vue, as it allows you to build dynamic user interfaces with regular flask views and Jinja2 templates, allowing templates to be overridden by themes and other extensions.

 The library is very simple to use.
 You just need to add the ``hx-*`` attributes to your HTML elements to make them dynamic.
 For example, to make a link that